Ladvien/ladvien.github.io/_posts/robots/2014-02-22-robot-metallurgy-PWM.md

 Here is my reference list:

-**1. TCCR = Timer/Counter Control Register.</span>**
+**1. TCCR = Timer/Counter Control Register.**

 On the ATtiny1634 there are 4 control registers.
 One is 8-bit and the other is 16-bit.
 Though, this journal will stick with the Arduino standard, meaning, I'll use my 16-bit as an 8-bit.
-Here are the four Timer/Counter Control Register names:</span>
+Here are the four Timer/Counter Control Register names:

 1. TCCROA (8-bit)
 2. TCCROB (8-bit)